uthcode/learntosolveit/source/javascript.rst

 * The mechanism of closures in Javascript is by Inner Functions.
 * Javascript uses prototypes instead of classes for defining object properties.
 * functions are same as methods
 * Run time environment.
 Javascript typically relies on the run-time environment (e.g. in a web browser) to provide objects and methods by which.
+For e.g.
-For e.g. Javascript needs to be run inside of the {{{<script> }}} HTML tag.
+  Javascript needs to be run inside of the {{{<script> }}} HTML tag.
 * An indefinite number of parameters can be passed to a function, it can either access them through formal parameters or as the local argument.
 * Like many scripting languages, arrays and objects can each be created with an succient shortcut syntax.
 * The primary use of Javascript is to write functions that are embedded in or included from HTML pages and interact with the Document Object Model (DOM) of the page.
 * Opening or popping up a new window with programmatic.
 * Javascript dispatches the requests for information to the server.
 * The Javascript engine (the interpretor) was codenamed Spidermonkey this was written in C by Brenden Eich.
 * Rhino, another Javascript engine was written in Java by Norris Boyd.
 * Webbrowser by far is the most common host environment for Java Script.
-Web browsers typically use the publick API to "create host objects" responsible for reflecting the DOM into Javascript.
+Web browsers typically use the public API to "create host objects" responsible for reflecting the DOM into Javascript.
 * In simple terms, DOM is the way Javascript sees the containing HTML page and the browser state.
 * Security related aspects: Scripts are run in a sandbox.
 * Scripts are restricted to a same origin policy.
 * Action Script  programming language in Adobe flash is another implementation of ECMAScript.
-* Java programming language, version 6, introduced javax.script package, including a Java Script implementation based on Mozilla Rhino.
+* Java programming language, version 6, introduced javax.script package,
+  including a Java Script implementation based on Mozilla Rhino.
 * Web applications within firefox can be debugged using the firebug on.
 * JSON, or Java Script Object Notation is a general purpose data interchange format, that is defined as a subset of Java Script.
 * Javascript can be considered a functional programming language, similar to scheme or OCAML because it has closures and supports higher order functions.
 * The current javascript version is 1.9

 Online Material